-- 1. Wash the work surface thoroughly, and make sure it is free of dust, dirt, oil, grease, etc. - 2.
-Place a clean Foam Pad (sold separately) securely onto the Backing Pad. - 2.
-Apply about two tablespoons of wax (not included) evenly on the clean Foam Pad.
+- 1. Make sure the surface to polish has been thoroughly washed, and is free of dust, dirt, oil, grease, etc. - 2.
+Place a clean Foam Pad (sold separately) securely onto the Backing Pad. - Apply about two tablespoons of wax (not included) evenly on the clean Foam Pad.

-NOTICE: Do not apply the wax directly to the surface of the vehicle.
+CAUTION!
+Do not apply the wax directly to the surface of the vehicle.
 The amount of wax needed will vary according to the size of the vehicle being waxed.